In a home care context, patient collections refers to the process of getting paid by clients who have used your agency’s services.

 Online payment processing portals create a simple link between agencies and clients, allowing them to securely submit payments directly and feed directly into a reporting system.
 Debit and credit cards can also be processed online, often through a similar type of portal connected to a home care software platform.
 Automated payment plans receive money via ACH transfers or card auto-charges, requiring little involvement from clients following the initial setup.

-Integrating with Payment Processing Systems
+Integrating With Payment Processing Systems

 A unified system will significantly streamline collections and reduce admin work.
 Instead of juggling multiple platforms and paper trails, centralization also enables more transparent tracking and reporting.